John Floyd Thomas Jr.: 2009 arrest

-On March 27, 2009, the California Department of Justice notified the LAPD that a CODIS DNA match had been made and the killer identified in the murders of Ethel Sokoloff and Elizabeth McKeown, and the victims in the cases being investigated by the Inglewood Police Department and the LASD.
+On March 27, 2009, the California Department of Justice notified the LAPD that a CODIS DNA match had been made and the killer had been identified in the murders of Ethel Sokoloff and Elizabeth McKeown, as well as the victims in the cases being investigated by the Inglewood Police Department and the LASD.

 The offender had been identified as John Floyd Thomas, a resident of Los Angeles.
 A review of Thomas's criminal history revealed that he was arrested a number of times between 1955 and 1978.
 His criminal convictions consist of multiple burglaries, many of which involved sexual assaults of his victims.
 Other than an arrest for prostitution in 1993, Thomas has not had any other known law enforcement contact during recent years.

 When the "Westside Rapist" killings appeared to stop in 1978, it was around the time Thomas was convicted and sentenced to state prison for the rape of a Pasadena woman.
-Thomas was released in 1983, and moved to Chino, which coincided with the "Southland Strangler" murders in the Pomona Valley area.
+Thomas was released in 1983 and moved to Chino, which coincided with the "Southland Strangler" murders in the Pomona Valley area.
 Those murders appeared to stop when Thomas took a job with the state workers compensation insurance agency in Glendale.

 Thomas was arrested on March 31, 2009, and on April 2, 2009, he was charged with the murders of Ethel Sokoloff and Elizabeth McKeown.
-On September 23, 2009, he was charged with the murders of Cora Perry in September 1975; Maybelle Hudson in April 1976; Miriam McKinley in June 1976; Evalyn Bunner in October 1976; and Adrian Askew in June 1986.
+On September 23, 2009, he was charged with the murders of Cora Perry in September 1975; Maybelle Hudson in April 1976; Miriam McKinley in June 1976; Evalyn Bunner in October 1976; and Adrienne Askew in June 1986.

-A break in solving the related murders came in October 2008 when Thomas, then an insurance claims adjuster at State Compensation Insurance Fund, provided a DNA sample to authorities in connection with an effort to create a database of such samples from convicted sex offenders in the state of California.
+A break in solving the related murders came in October 2008 when Thomas, then an insurance claims adjuster at the State Compensation Insurance Fund, provided a DNA sample to authorities in connection with an effort to create a database of such samples from convicted sex offenders in the state of California.
 He was held without bail at the LA County Jail.

 Although he was charged with seven murders, investigators said they strongly believe he killed 15 or more women in the "Westside Rapist" and "Southland Strangler" period, and raped many more.
-On April 1, 2011, Thomas pleaded guilty to the seven counts of murder as part of a deal, to avoid the death sentence for the Adrian Askew murder.
+On April 1, 2011, Thomas pleaded guilty to the seven counts of murder as part of a deal to avoid the death sentence for the Adrienne Askew murder.
 He was sentenced to life imprisonment without the possibility of parole.

 Murders

-Thomas was only charged with the following murders:
+Thomas was charged with the following murders: